Julie Rubio: 2017–2023: Further projects

+The True Story of Tamara de Lempicka and The Art of Survival is a feature documentary about the painter through her artwork.
+The film covers her rise in 1920s Paris, her move to the United States, and her revival in the current art market.
+The documentary includes newly found archival evidence regarding Lempicka’s birthdate and the Hurwitz family’s conversion from Judaism to Calvinism.

 Fashion

 Rubio owned and operated J. Colleen Boutique in Lafayette, California from August 2013 to August 2016.

+J. Colleen Boutique partnered with Wine Women and Film Benefiting Hospice of The East Bay, and Julie Rubio choreographed the fashion show for the charity event, "Wine, Women, and Shoes."

 Personal life

 Rubio gave birth to her only child in 1996, Elijah “Kahleo” Stavena.
 Rubio moved to Orinda, CA in the early 2000s, where she continued the career in independent film which she had begun in New York.
 Rubio married Blake Wellen in 2009.